Connect with us

 A first-of-its-kind survey of people who lost Medicaid coverage last year found just over half made no effort to renew their coverage — in many cases because they were unable to navigate paperwork requirements.

-Like many states, Utah terminated Medicaid coverage for a large share of enrollees whose eligibility was reevaluated in 2023, a three-year pause during the coronavirus pandemic.
+Like many states, Utah terminated Medicaid coverage for a large share of enrollees whose eligibility was reevaluated in 2023, following a three-year pause during the coronavirus pandemic.
 And, as in most states, an overwhelming number of those disenrollments were executed for procedural reasons such as missing paperwork, rather than determinations that people were no longer eligible for coverage.

 Nationally, more than 13.3 million people were cut from Medicaid in 2023, according to KFF, and procedural issues were cited in just over 70% of cases.
 In Utah, such issues accounted for 94% of disenrollments — the second-highest rate among states.